Phelps Stokes Fund: Liberia

-The Phelps Stokes family played an active role in assisting freed U.S. slaves to settle in Liberia, and the first flag of Liberia was sewn in the home of Anson Phelps Stokes in the mid-nineteenth century.
-The first President of Liberia, Joseph Jenkins Roberts, was well acquainted with both Anson Greene Phelps and Thomas Stokes.
+The Phelps Stokes family assisted freed U.S. slaves to settle in Liberia, and the first flag of Liberia was sewn in the home of Anson Phelps Stokes in the mid-nineteenth century.
+The first President of Liberia, Joseph Jenkins Roberts, knew both Anson Greene Phelps and Thomas Stokes.
 Anson Phelps provided funding for a theological department in Liberia, which led to the founding of Liberia College in 1851.
-Between 1911 and 1946 many African students passed through the office receiving almost $21,000.00 in educational support.
+Between 1911 and 1946 many African students passed through the office, receiving almost $21,000.00 in educational support.

 In 1898, Caroline Phelps Stokes, Anson's granddaughter, endowed the Roberts Memorial Scholarship at Tuskegee College in honor of the first president of Liberia.
-In addition to the scholarship Caroline also willed a generous amount of money to support the creation of the Phelps Stokes Fund upon her death in 1909.
+In addition to the scholarship Caroline also left money to support the creation of the Phelps Stokes Fund upon her death in 1909.
 Through this bequest, the Phelps Stokes Fund was officially established in 1911.
 Phelps Stokes has maintained, with only brief interruptions due to war, an official presence in Liberia since the 1920s.

 In 1924, the Fund convened an Advisory Committee on education in Liberia led by James Sibley, a proponent of the Booker Washington education philosophy.
 The Committee concluded that most of the work conducted by religious missions was superficial and lacked contact with the community.
 Sibley later organized a teacher lecture series attended by 95% of teachers in Liberia and ultimately persuaded the government to contribute money towards publication of textbooks adapted to Liberian and West African conditions.
 In 1927, Sibley organized the Association of Jeanes Teachers for Liberia which supported the expansion of the Methodist Episcopal's St. Paul River Industrial Institute and changed its name to the Booker Washington Institute.
 In late 1927, the Liberian Legislature granted a charter to the Association to incorporate the Booker T. Washington Agricultural and Industrial Institute.
 At the same time, Ms. Olivia Egleston Phelps Stokes, whose bequest established the Phelps Stokes Fund, provided significant financial support to the newly established Booker Washington Institute, and the fund has continued to work with the institute.
 Phelps Stokes President Badi Foster accepted appointment to the BWI Board of Governors in spring 2008.